 The team may rebuild the original primary machine, however only in the case of TOTAL PROVEN WRECKAGE with the spare bike can an application be made to utilize the original machine.
 The decision of the Technical Director regarding this is final.

-The damaged frame may be impounded by the Technical Director for later examination a.
-The main frame must be the originally manufactured, fitted and homologated part with only the following modifications allowed.
+The damaged frame may be impounded by the Technical Director for later examination.

 2.4.10.1 Frame body and rear sub-frame